Virginia Criminal Court Process Explained

 Bond or Bail

 The defendant must be brought before a judge or magistrate as soon as possible following arrest.
 Usually, this will take place by the next business day.
 The magistrate or judge will determine whether the defendant should be released on bond or bail.
-In Virginia, a defendant is usually afforded bail or bond unless the judge or magistrate determines that the defendant is charged with a crime that involves a presumption against bond, poses a danger to the public or themselves, or the defendant poses a risk of fleeing from the state.
+In Virginia, a defendant is usually afforded bail or bond unless the judge or magistrate determines that the defendant is charged with a crime that involves a presumption against the bond, poses a danger to the public or themselves, or the defendant poses a risk of fleeing from the state.

 The arraignment represents the first official hearing in a criminal case.
-At arraignment, a defendant is formally advised of his or her charges.
+At an arraignment, a defendant is formally advised of his or her charges.
 The defendant will also be advised of the right to legal representation and asked if he or she has already obtained counsel, needs the court to appoint counsel, or chooses to waive counsel.
 The court will then schedule another court date, which will either be a preliminary hearing for felony charges or the trial for misdemeanor charges.

 At the preliminary hearing, the court will review the prosecution’s case to determine whether probable cause exists to bring a defendant to trial on the charges.
 If the court finds probable cause, the case is referred to a grand jury, who will then decide whether to maintain the charges.
 If the grand jury finds probable cause, it will issue an indictment.
 If the grand jury does not find probable cause for the charges, the case is dismissed.

-Misdemeanor charges are normally heard in a bench trial, or a trial without a jury where the judge acts as the factfinder.
+Misdemeanor charges are normally heard in a bench trial or a trial without a jury where the judge acts as the factfinder.
 Felony charges can be a bench trial or a jury trial.
 A felony trial begins with the jury selection process, where both the prosecution and defense can question potential jurors to ensure that the people selected for the jury can render an impartial verdict.
 During the trial, both sides can present evidence and witnesses and cross-examine the other side’s case.
 After each side has presented its case, the judge or jury will render a verdict of guilty or not guilty (or, in certain cases, the jury will determine that it cannot reach a verdict).
 If you are found guilty, the trial judge will impose a sentence.

 If legal errors were committed during the trial, the defendant can choose to appeal the case.
 Appellate courts review the trial proceedings to determine if any errors may have affected the outcome of the case or the sentence.
 Misdemeanor cases heard in General District Court in Virginia have an automatic right of appeal, which means you can appeal your case to Circuit Court for a brand-new trial for any reason.